Vini2/agtools/docs/index.md

 ## Citation

-agtools is currently under review.
-In the meantime, if you use agtools in your work, please cite as follows.
+*agtools* is currently under review.
+In the meantime, if you use `agtools` in your work, please cite the preprint  as follows.

-> V. Mallawaarachchi et al. (2025). agtools: A Software Framework to Manipulate Assembly Graphs.
-Zenodo. https://doi.org/10.5281/zenodo.17083866
+> Vijini Mallawaarachchi, George Bouras, Ryan R. Wick, Susanna R. Grigson, Bhavya Papudeshi, Robert A. Edwards; agtools: a software framework to manipulate assembly graphs; bioRxiv 2025.09.14.676178; doi: https://doi.org/10.1101/2025.09.14.676178